 - Red Onion: Use a sweet or yellow onion if you’re out of red onion.
 Red onion brings a strong bite to the overall flavor of this shrimp and avocado salad, and a sweet or yellow onion will present a milder flavor,

 - Shrimp: I’ve made this salad with both shrimp or spot prawns.
-Salad with Prawns and Avocado is a beautiful variation.
+Avocado Prawn Salad is a beautiful variation.

 - Step 1: Preheat oven to 400 degrees.
 Peel devein and remove tails from shrimp or prawns.
 Place shrimp in a bowl and sprinkle with salt, pepper, chipotle chile powder and olive oil.
 Toss to coat.
 Tongs work great here.

 - Step 2: How to bake shrimp, (roast shrimp) its easy.
 Place the shrimp on a foil lined baking sheet and roast in oven until just done.
 Watch them closely as to not over cook.
 And don’t over crowd the shrimp.
 The photo above are spot prawns.
 How long to bake shrimp at 400 degrees?
 Only about 5 minutes.